-Section 1.

-The EMPLOYER recognizes the UNION as the exclusive representative for the following unit of Hennepin County EMPLOYEES under the Minnesota Public Employment Labor Relations Act (M.S.
+/ Section 1.
+The EMPLOYER recognizes the UNION as the exclusive representative for the following unit of Hennepin County employees under the Minnesota Public Employment Labor Relations Act (M.S.
 179A.01-179A.25).

-Legal Unit (AFSCME District Council No. 5).
-A unit of Hennepin County EMPLOYEES who are not classified as essential and whose employment service is fourteen (14) hours or more per week and more than sixty-seven (67) workdays per year in the classifications of:

-Attorney (00341) - Non-Essential Attorney, Associate (00358) - Non-Essential Attorney, Senior (00376) - Non-Essential, Non-Supervisory Investigator - (00356) Law Clerk (00360) Legal Disposition Advisor (00828) Legal Services Specialist (00700) Paralegal (00699) Excluding supervisory, confidential, and all other EMPLOYEES.

-Employees hired through programs such as the SCOPE program and/or under a TRAINEE plan in the following classifications are also represented by the union provided they also meet the requirements of M.S.
-179A.

-- Section 2.
-The UNION recognizes the Labor Relations Representative designated by the Chief Labor Relations Officer, as the representative of the EMPLOYER and shall meet and negotiate exclusively with such representative, except as may be otherwise specifically provided in this AGREEMENT.
-No agreement establishing terms and conditions of employment or other matters made between the UNION and the EMPLOYER shall be binding upon the EMPLOYER unless the signature of the EMPLOYER's designated Labor Relations Representative is affixed thereon. - Section 3.
+Legal Essential Unit (AFSCME District Council No. 5).
+A unit of essential Hennepin County employees employed in the Office of the Hennepin County Attorney whose employment service is fourteen (14) hours or more per week and more than sixty-seven (67) workdays per year in the classifications of: Attorney (00341) - Essential Associate Attorney (00358) - Essential Senior Attorney (00376) - Essential, Non-Supervisory Excluding supervisory, confidential and all other employees.
+Section 2.
+The UNION recognizes the Labor Relations Representative designated by the Labor Relations Director, as the representative of the EMPLOYER and shall meet and negotiate exclusively with such representative, except as may be otherwise specifically provided in this AGREEMENT.
+No agreement establishing terms and conditions of employment or other matters made between the UNION and the EMPLOYER shall be binding upon the EMPLOYER unless the signature of the EMPLOYER's designated Labor Relations Representative is affixed thereon.
+Section 2 The EMDLOVED in accordance with the provisions of Minneseta Statute 1704.06, subd.
+1, across not to

+- Section 3.
 The EMPLOYER, in accordance with the provisions of Minnesota Statute 179A.06, subd.
-1, agrees not to enter into any agreements establishing terms and conditions of employment with members of the bargaining unit under the jurisdiction of this AGREEMENT either individually or collectively which in any way conflict with the terms and conditions set forth in this AGREEMENT, except through the certified representative. - Section 4.
+1, agrees not to enter into any agreements establishing terms and conditions of employment with members of the bargaining unit under jurisdiction of this AGREEMENT either individually or collectively which in any way conflict with the terms and conditions set forth in this AGREEMENT, except through the certified representative. - Section 4.
 Disputes which may occur between the EMPLOYER and the UNION over the inclusion or exclusion of job classes, with respect to the bargaining unit identified in Section 1 of this Article, may be referred to the Bureau of Mediation Services (hereinafter BMS) for determination in accordance with applicable statutory provisions.
 Determination by the BMS shall be subject to such review and determination as provided by statute and rules and regulations promulgated thereunder. - Section 5.
 If the EMPLOYER establishes new job classes within the bargaining unit identified in Section 1 of this Article, both parties agree to negotiate on wages.
 However, it is understood that all other terms and conditions of this AGREEMENT will apply.